 That is one of the new wonders of our social media world, again we got the opportunity to meet and befriend such groovy cool people.
-Ye, ye it is all about the bike and the world but most importantly for us it is also about the people.
+Ye, ye it is all about the bike and the world but most importantly for us, it is also about the people.
 It is magic for us, we love telling people that to this day, our most treasured experiences was with the people we have met on our journeys.

 There are people with serious skills in this world.
 Jamie Oliver and that other bloke, what’s his face screamer cook, I believe has nothing on David when it comes to creating food magic.
-He send us a ‘Whatsapp’ saying he felt like eating Ravioli.
+He sends us a ‘Whatsapp’ saying he felt like eating Ravioli.
 We immediately responded “Cool!
 We will buy some and come over.”
 Nope, he said we will make it and proceeded to made Ravioli from scratch in the time it took the water to boil!
 Without blowing smoke up his arse, it was the best damn Ravioli I ever had.

-South Africans for the most part grew up with an American, European influence.
+South Africans, for the most part, grew up with an American, European influence.
 So we got all the Miami Vice, Magnum, Friends- type sitcoms and music as well as about everything to do with the Western world.
 Having seen so many sitcoms playing out in NY and the beautiful apartments it was so cool to hang a few days in one of those beautiful apartments.

 “McSorley’s Old Ale House, generally known as McSorley’s, is the oldest “Irish” tavern in New York City.
-Located at 15 East 7th Street in the East Village neighborhood of Manhattan, it was one of the last of the “Men Only” pubs, only admitting women after legally being forced to do so in 1970″ Wiki
+Located at 15 East 7th Street in the East Village neighbourhood of Manhattan, it was one of the last of the “Men Only” pubs, only admitting women after legally being forced to do so in 1970″ Wiki

 The bartender asked us: So what would it be?